Prepare for the Future of City Planning

 Certificate-to-Degree Pathway

 BU MET graduate certificate programs can serve as building blocks to a master’s degree.
-The Graduate Certificate in Applied Sustainability and the Graduate Certificate in Urban Policy & Planning each share specific courses with the Master of City Planning program, giving you the option to take one or two certificates on your path to a master’s degree.
+The Graduate Certificate in Applied Sustainability, Graduate Certificate in Applied Urban Informatics, and Graduate Certificate in Urban Policy & Planning each share specific courses with the Master of Science in City Planning program, giving you the option to take one or two certificates on your path to a master’s degree.
 Students currently enrolled in a graduate certificate who are interested in transitioning into a master’s degree should contact their academic advisor to declare their interest in this pathway.
 A new master’s degree application is not required.
 Connect with a graduate admissions advisor at apssadmissions@bu.edu to learn more about this option.

 In addition to the below courses, students are also required to maintain an e-portfolio of the work they produce throughout the program.
 For more information, please visit this page.